AlexLusitania/ProjectEuler/README.md

 Project Euler is a series of challenging mathematical/computer programming problems.
 Found out more [here](http://projecteuler.net).

 ## Why ?
-I like challenges and it's very fun coding and learning all the mathematics behind the ProjectEuler's challenges.
+When I have some free time and I just feel like challenging myself a bit and cause it's very fun coding and learning all the mathematics behind the ProjectEuler's challenges.

 ## How ?
 Depending on the problem and my mood, I may be using :